azemetre/playwright-react-typescript-jest-example/README.md

 ### [future](#future)
 Will include more elaborate actions to showcase how to use the [playwright](https://github.com/microsoft/playwright) API.

-May include examples of how integrate with screenshot capabilities with libraries to do image testing with [pixelmatch](https://github.com/mapbox/pixelmatch).
+May include examples of how integrate screenshot capabilities with libraries to do image testing with [pixelmatch](https://github.com/mapbox/pixelmatch).